Menu

 Maple Syrup – Let me just tell you, maple syrup and cornbread are a perfect pairing.
 Use pure maple syrup and not pancake syrup for these Maple Corn Muffins.
 And when it comes to maple syrup, there are four grades – golden, amber, dark, and very dark.
 The darker the color, the more intense the maple flavor is.
 And of course, I always say to use whatever maple syrup you have on hand.
 But if you have the choice, go with dark or very dark maple syrup because these grades have more maple flavor than golden or amber syrup.

-Milk – In this recipe I use regular whole milk.
+Milk – In this recipe, I use regular whole milk.
 I know that some folks prefer to use buttermilk in their cornbread and you can go ahead and substitute buttermilk for whole milk.
 If you do this, however, you will also need to add 1/2 teaspoon of baking soda to the batter, in addition to the baking powder called for in the recipe.

-Tips for making the best corn muffins:
+Tips for making maple corn muffins:

 Grease your muffin tin or use liners.
 You want to make sure your perfect golden muffins don’t stick to the muffin tin.
 It not only ruins your muffins but makes cleanup difficult.
 To avoid this, generously grease your muffin tin.
 Spray with oil, or use a paper towel to spread the oil all around the muffin cups.
 Or you can use butter.
 I like to use a pastry brush to brush the tin with melted butter.
 You can also use paper muffin liners, but the muffins may stick to the paper a bit.
 So if you want to use muffin liners, I recommend spraying them lightly with oil before pouring in the muffin batter.
-If you just want your muffins to look pretty, I recommend baking the muffins in an unlined tin first, and then placing the baked and cooled muffins into the paper liners.
+If you just want your muffins to look pretty, I recommend baking the muffins in an unlined tin first and then placing the baked and cooled muffins into the paper liners.

 Don’t beat your muffins.
 You don’t want dry, hard, or crumbly muffins.
 To avoid this, don’t use an electric mixer to mix the batter.
 Instead, use a wooden spoon or a spatula to mix your ingredients until just well combined (It’s ok to have a few lumps).